zuda77/CurveFitting_blender_addon/README.md

 2. Launch Blender and navigate to the header menu: Edit -> Preferences...
 3. In the Preferences window, click the "Add-ons" button and then the "Install..." button in the top-right corner to open a file dialog.
 4. Select the downloaded `curve_fitting.zip` file.
 CurveFitting will then appear in the Add-ons list.
-5. Enable CurveFitting in the Add-ons list by checking the box next to it.
+5. Mark a check-box for CurveFitting in the Add-ons list to enable the feature and complete the installation.

 ### From Blender Extension
 1. Click the "Get add-on" button on the [Blender Extension](https://extensions.blender.org/add-ons/curvefitting/) website.

 ## Usage
-1. Select the vertices you want to smooth and organize.
+1. Select the vertices you want to smooth.
 Ensure the vertices are connected by edges or faces.
 2. Open the context menu by right-clicking and select "Curve Fitting -> Curve" for curves or "Curve Fitting -> Surface" for surfaces.
 3. Alternatively, you can access the functions via the header menu: Vertex -> Curve Fitting.
 4. Adjust the "Curve Degree" value in the properties panel at the bottom-left of the screen to fine-tune the shape of curves or surfaces to your preference.